 Statement of Intent

-Newcastle International School of English is committed to equality of opportunity for disabled staff and students and aims to create an environment which enables them to participate fully in school life.
+Newcastle International School is committed to equality of opportunity for disabled staff and students and aims to create an environment which enables them to participate fully in school life.

 The school promotes equal treatment of disabled people.
-The Disability Duty requires that Newcastle International School of English, when carrying out their functions, have due regard to the need to:
+The Disability Duty requires that Newcastle International School, when carrying out their functions, have due regard to the need to:

 Responsibilities and implementation